yogeshchhabra99/clubs_organiser/README.md

 # clubs-organiser

-Clubs-organizer is a mobile app developed to help College Students manage the Club Activities in a College.
-This will help you create your club, invite people, create events, call polls, start discussions.
+Clubs-organizer is a mobile app developed to help Students manage the Club Activities in a College.
+This will let you create your club, invite people, create events, invite members to events( they may accept or reject the invitation, which a coordinator will know), call polls, start discussions.

 ## Technologies
 1. [Flutter]( https://flutter.io/ )